HTC's newest phone has done away with actual buttons

 The new phone also comes with four cameras.
 Two on the front and two on the back.
 Both pairs enable bokeh mode which adds an artistic blurry background to portraits you take.
 You can adjust the focus point before or after you take a picture to change the blur.

 The HTC One M8 was the first phone with dual-rear cameras years before it became trendy.
-Like the iPhone X (£1,149.00 at Apple) and Samsung Galaxy S9 Plus, the U12 Plus has 2x optical zoom which should make photos look sharper than a digital zoom would.
+Like the iPhone X ($1,779.00 at Mobileciti Online) and Samsung Galaxy S9 Plus, the U12 Plus has 2x optical zoom which should make photos look sharper than a digital zoom would.

 There's a nifty feature called Sonic Zoom, which if you zoom in during a video recording, uses the phone's four microphones to hone in on your subject for better audio.